My name is Avinash Meetoo and I live in Mauritius, a small island state in the middle of the Indian Ocean and part of the African continent.

 Prior to joining UNDP, from 2017 to 2021, I was the Senior Adviser at the Ministry of Information Technology, Communication and Innovation of Mauritius.
 During these four years, I was a Board Member of the National Computer Board and a Member of the Board of Governors of the University of Technology of Mauritius.

 I am an entrepreneur and founded Knowledge7, an IT training and consulting company, in 2008.
 During its first ten years of operation, I trained more than 600 people in advanced Linux, Android & Web Development.
 Knowledge7 was also one of the first companies to offer mobile development services in Mauritius.

 I have worked as a lecturer in Computer Science at the University of Mauritius, the Mauritius Chamber of Commerce & Industry Business School and SupInfo University.
 I have also worked at DCDM Consulting.
 I am a Red Hat Linux Certified Engineer and a TEDx speaker.

 When I was a kid, I was a computer geek and, when I grew up, I found it natural to study Computer Science (or, more precisely, Informatics).

-I like to blog and program.
-I am also a music producer and I have composed and released three albums and two singles of electronic music on all streaming platforms like Spotify, TIDAL and Deezer but also YouTube.
-I like photography too and I have uploaded more than 30,000 photos on Flickr.
+I am a music producer and I have composed and released four albums and two singles of electronic music on all streaming platforms like Spotify, TIDAL and Deezer and also YouTube.
+I use Reaper on my Mac Mini with a large number of software instruments and effects plugins.